gitPhate/Library/README.md

 #### QueryBuilder
 It's a set of functions that creates a sql query.
 For now it's built on MySql, I haven't tested it on other dbms.
+These are the main functionalities:
+- Select
+- Where
+- Join
+- Insert
+- Update
+- Delete
+- Raw Query

+##### Select queries

+And two static classes:
+- AggregateFunction
+- SqlFunction